Multiorbital character of the density wave in trilayer nickelate superconductors: Results

-In order to assign the phonon modes with these distinct behaviors, we perform density functional theory (DFT)-based structural relaxations of the $P2_1/a$ structure of La$_4$Ni$_3$O$_{10}$, followed by phonon frequency calculations using density-functional perturbation theory (DFPT) in combination with the PHONOPY package (see Methods for details).
-The computed Raman phonon frequencies are displayed as black triangles in Fig.~\ref{fig:2}b, and a table of all frequencies is provided in Supplementary Note~4.
-The computed range, spanning from 55 to 574\,cm$^{-1}$, agrees reasonably well with the range of experimentally observed phonons from 61 to 516\,cm$^{-1}$ at 50 K (Fig.~\ref{fig:2}b).
-Note that the $P2_1/a$ symmetry was reported to persist for La$_4$Ni$_3$O$_{10}$ below $T_\mathrm{DW}$ \cite{Kumar2020,Rout2020}, supporting a comparison with the 50 K spectrum and not only the high-temperature spectra.
+In order to assign the phonon modes with these distinct behaviors, we perform density functional theory (DFT)-based structural relaxations of the $P2_1/a$ structure of La$_4$Ni$_3$O$_{10}$, followed by phonon frequency calculations using density-functional perturbation theory (DFPT) in combination with the PHONOPY package (see Supplemental Material, Sec.
+IV~\cite{suppmat}).
+The computed phonon frequencies are displayed as black triangles in Fig.~\ref{fig:2}b, and a table of all frequencies is provided in the Supplemental Material, Table~S3~\cite{suppmat}.
+The computed range, spanning from 55 to 574\,cm$^{-1}$, agrees reasonably well with the experimentally observed phonons from 61 to 516\,cm$^{-1}$ at 50 K (Fig.~\ref{fig:2}b).
+Note that the $P2_1/a$ symmetry persists for La$_4$Ni$_3$O$_{10}$ below $T_\mathrm{DW}$ \cite{Kumar2020,Rout2020}, supporting a comparison with the 50 K spectrum.